blocksds/sdk/docs/content/technical/memory_map.md

 0x2FFA000 | NDS Homebrew Menu copies its exception handler here.
 Its current size is smaller than 0x2000 bytes.
 0x2FFE000 | DSi only: .nds header - 0x1000 bytes.
 0x2FFF000 | libnds ARM9/ARM7 internal IPC region.
+0x2FFDC00 | DSi: This is where the device list is placed by loaders normally.
+Only used during boot.
+This isn't reserved, and it is also used for the internal IPC region after boot.
 0x2FFFC80 | DS/DSi: user settings loaded from flash memory.
 0x2FFFD9C | DS/DSi: ARM9 exception vector, as well as top of stack.
 0x2FFFE00 | DS/DSi: .nds header - 0x160 bytes on DSi, 0x170 bytes on NDS.